unibz-core/Scior/documentation/Scior-Implemented-Rules.md

 ## Implementation Rules

-A complete list of implementation rules is available in `csv` format here.
+A complete list of implementation rules is available in `.tsv` (tab-separated) format here.

 ### Auxiliary Rules Group